-5.1 Hypersensitivity Reactions Including Anaphylaxis
+5.1 Hypersensitivity Reactions

-Life-threatening hypersensitivity reactions, including anaphylaxis, have been reported in patients treated with enzyme replacement therapies, including STRENSIQ.
+Hypersensitivity reactions, including anaphylaxis, have been reported in STRENSIQtreated patients.
 Signs and symptoms consistent with anaphylaxis included difficulty breathing, choking sensation, nausea, periorbital edema, and dizziness.
 These reactions have occurred within minutes after subcutaneous administration of STRENSIQ and have been observed more than 1 year after treatment initiation.
 Other hypersensitivity reactions have also been reported in STRENSIQ-treated patients, including vomiting, fever, headache, flushing, irritability, chills, erythema, rash, pruritus and oral hypoesthesia [see Adverse Reactions (6.1)].